How the £2,500 Energy Price Guarantee works

 The Energy Price Guarantee saves the typical home £1,000 a year

-This two year freeze on prices is welcome news.
+This freeze on prices is welcome news.
 It'll save the typical home £1,000 a year vs the October Price Cap – and it’s good to remember that all the other Cost of Living support from the government is still in play too.
 That includes £400 for every household and up to £1,200 for the most vulnerable (find out more in our blog).

 If you're still worried you'll struggle to pay this Winter, we're running our own support schemes for customers who need it most via our £15 million Octo Assist fund.